amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 List `"State`" allows the user to initialize various fields and field evaluators using a variety of tools.
-A field evaluator is a node in the Phalanx-like dependency tree.
+A field evaluator is a node in the Phalanx-like (acyclic) dependency tree.
 The corresponding sublist of the State is named `"field evaluators`" The initialization sublist of the State is named `"initial conditions`"